cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 	Use this parameter to specify which fields of an object must be returned.
 	If it is omitted,
 	the entire object is returned.
--	**r (optional, default: 1)**: Read quorum needed for the result.
+-	**r (optional, default: 1)**: The read quorum that is needed for the result.
-	This defaults to 1,
+	The value defaults to 1,
-	in which case the document found in the index is returned.
+	in which case the document that was found in the index is returned.
 	If set to a higher value,
 	each document is read from at least that many replicas before it is returned in the results.
-	This is likely to take more time than using only the document stored locally with the index.
+	The request is likely to take more time than using only the document that is stored locally with the index.
--	**bookmark (optional, default: null)**: A string that enables you to specify which page of results you require.
+-	**bookmark (optional, default: null)**: A string used to specify which page of results you require.
 	*Only for indexes of type `text`.*
 -	**use_index (optional)**: Use this option to identify a specific index for query to run against, rather than by using the Cloudant Query algorithm to find the best index.